 As Boston’s oldest continuously-run school, the Eliot has a rich past that began with its opening as the North Writing School in 1713.
 After merging with the North Latin School in 1790, the newly formed entity became the John Eliot School, named after a pastor of the North Church in Boston.
 Throughout its storied history, the Eliot has weathered changes in both orientation and philosophy.
 It has educated many famous Bostonians, including American patriots Samuel Adams and Paul Revere.
 Even the school’s facilities contributed to Boston’s rich past, serving as a meeting place for the women’s suffrage movement in 1917.
-This year marks the Eliot’s 300th anniversary, and as we celebrate the past, we are keenly focused on driving our school forward to enrich the lives of students both today and in the future.
+For more than 300 years, we have been keenly focused on driving our school forward to enrich the lives of students both today and in the future.

 In 2007, the Eliot was a low-performing school being considered for closure.
 However, the hiring of new principal Traci Walker Griffith with her holistic approach—serving children academically, socially, and emotionally—and the help of a committed teaching staff, dedicated student families and an engaged community, ushered in a transformation that has produced today’s Eliot K-8 Innovation School.